What is Heatmap? A Comprehensive Guide.

 What is a website heatmap tool?

-Heatmap website tool like traek represents the visitor's website interaction following the data visualization technique.
-Heatmap depicts the user's journey in the map format with color variations obtained from different hue and saturation settings.
+Using data visualization techniques, a heatmap website tool like riyo.ai represents the visitor's website interaction.
+A heatmap depicts the user's journey in map format with color variations obtained from different hue and saturation settings.
 Visual representation of data is easy to understand compared to the complex table format.

-Traek website heatmap tool can be easily integrated with any website.
+The riyo.ai website heatmap tool can be easily integrated into any website.
 It tracks the visitor session on the website based on the clicks and the cursor movement.
-The integration process of Traek heatmap is quick & straightforward.
-Traek heatmap can be set up for multiple pages on a single website.
+The integration process of the riyo.ai heatmap is quick & straightforward. riyo.ai heatmap can be set up for multiple pages on a single website.

 What are the types of heatmaps?